robindavidgames/ci-project04/README.md

 ### Data Model
 Comments are created dependent on posts.
 Deleting a post will also delete all associated comments.

+### CRUD Functionality
+#### Create
+Recipes can be created through a webform.
+However, upon submission, they must be set to "Published" by the superuser.

+#### Read
+As already documented.

+#### Update
+Recipes can be updated through a webform, provided the user that is logged in is the original author of that recipe.
+The link to update appears on any recipe page that belongs to the logged in user.

+#### Delete
+Recipes can be deleted through a webform, provided the user that is logged in is the original author of that recipe.
+The link to delete appears on any recipe page that belongs to the logged in user.

 ### Responsive Design
 Thanks to the use of Bootstrap, the website is fully responsive to mobile devices.